Boeing to move headquarters from Chicago to Virginia | Technology

 Boeing Co said on Thursday it will move its headquarters from Chicago to Arlington, Virginia, as the crisis-plagued U.S. planemaker works to repair relationships with customers, federal regulators and lawmakers.

 Boeing Co said on Thursday it will move its headquarters from Chicago to Arlington, Virginia, as the crisis-plagued U.S. planemaker works to repair relationships with customers, federal regulators and lawmakers.
-The move to Arlington - across the Potomac River from the U.S. capital - will also include plans by Boeing to develop a research and technology hub in the area.
+Boeing also plans to develop a research and technology hub in the Arlington area, home to the Pentagon and across the Potomac River from the U.S. capital.

-Boeing already has an Arlington office that opened in 2014 and has significant unused space.
-It is just blocks from Amazon's HQ2 building that is under construction.
-Boeing shares were 3% lower in afternoon trading on a down day for the Dow Jones Industrial Average.
+Boeing already has an Arlington office that opened in 2014 and has significant unused space, blocks from Amazon.com Inc's HQ2 building that is under construction.
+Boeing shares closed down 4.1% as U.S. stocks broadly fell sharply.

-The Chicago headquarters - a 36-floor, $200 million riverfront skyscraper - has also been at the crossroads of a cost-cutting campaign that has seen Boeing shed real estate, including its commercial airplane headquarters in Seattle.
-Boeing moved its headquarters to Chicago in 2001, leaving its Seattle home after 85 years following its 1997 merger with St. Louis-based rival McDonnell Douglas - a decision that angered rank-and-file mechanics and engineers.
+The Chicago headquarters - a 36-floor, $200 million riverfront skyscraper - has also been at the crossroads of a cost-cutting campaign for Boeing which has shed real estate, including its commercial airplane headquarters in Seattle.
+Boeing moved its headquarters to Chicago in 2001, leaving its Seattle home after 85 years following its 1997 merger with St. Louis-based rival McDonnell Douglas.
+That move angered rank-and-file mechanics and engineers.

 Boeing was seeking a post-merger headquarters in a neutral location separate from those existing divisional power centers.
 Chicago, Cook County and Illinois awarded Boeing more than $60 million in tax and other incentives over 20 years to relocate.
 Those credits have expired, though Boeing was set to receive 2021 funds this year.